chris-wood/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 This document draws extensively from ideas in {{?I-D.kazuho-protected-sni}}, but is a much more limited mechanism because it depends on the DNS for the protection of the ESNI key.
-Richard Barnes, Christian Huitema, Patrick McManus, Matthew Prince, Nick Sullivan, and Martin Thomson also provided important ideas.
+Richard Barnes, Christian Huitema, Patrick McManus, Matthew Prince, Nick Sullivan, Martin Thomson, and David Benjamin also provided important ideas and contributions.